 Leads, Leads, Leads!
 As a B2B business house, your website is one of the most important channels for filling your pipeline.
-Potential and current customers interact with your website at every phase of the buyer’s journey, whether they are binging on early-stage research, or making a final purchasing decision.
+Potential and existing customers interact with your site at every phase of the buyer’s journey, whether they are going through an early-stage research, or making a final purchasing decision.
 It is absolutely essential that you serve them a personalized, customer-friendly website that will guide users down the path to purchase.
 So, how can you make sure your website is good for lead generation?

 There’s no shortage of lead generation tactics, But here we are going to focus on one channel you are more likely to use than anything else i.e. your website.